You've heard of looksmaxxing: optimize the three seconds someone sees you. Personality maxing optimizes the three hours they spend around you.

-Personality maxing is the deliberate development of your personality.
-Not to become someone else, but to become the most authentic, self-aware, socially intelligent version of yourself.
+Personality maxing is deliberate personality development.
+Not to become someone else, but to become a more authentic, self-aware, socially intelligent version of yourself.

-Here’s the thing most self-improvement advice gets wrong: they tell you to change who you are.
+Most self-improvement advice jumps straight to personality goals.
 Be more confident.
 Be less anxious.
 Be more outgoing.

 Step 1: Define What Personality Actually Is